120lennox/ceph-installation-and-configuration/readme.md

 # Then reboot the system
 sudo reboot
 ```
+Instructions number 1 and 2 might not work if you're installing ceph on WSL.
+So you're free to skip them.
+Also, you might need to use `sudo` to run the commands.

 Step 3 - Configure Time Synchronization:
 1. Install and enable chrony on all hosts: